sarasrking/Introduction-to-Jupyter-Notebooks/## Next steps with Python.md

 Using the workshop list of commands - saved in the repository as **Worksheet_Python.txt** we can now start with some basic coding.

-- First let's start with some basic maths.
+- First let's start with some maths.

   - In a new cell, select 'code'.
-Remember that the code cell looks different to the markdown cell.
-How can you tell?
+Remember that the code cell looks different to the markdown cell. _How can you tell?_
+    Type the following inside the cell:

-  - Type **list(range(1, 20))**
+  	**list(range(1, 20))**

   - Click on 'Run' or use the shortcut **Shift+Enter** to execute the cell.
   - You have created a list of the range of numbers from 1 to 20.
 Woohoo!